cocos/cocos-docs/versions/3.8/en/ui-system/components/editor/scrollview.md

 ![scrollview-hierarchy](scroll/scrollview-hierarchy.png)

 The `view` here is used to define a scroll area that can be displayed.
-As a result, the Mask will normally be added to the `view`.
+As a result, the [Mask Component](./mask.md) will normally be added to the `view`.
 Contents that can scroll can be put in the content node or added to its child node.

 ## Add a callback through the script code